ballerina-platform/ballerina-dev-website/v1-1/learn/tools-ides/vscode-plugin/run-and-debug.md

 ## What's next?

- - For information on the next capability of the VS Code Ballerina plugin, see [Graphical View](/v1-1/learn/tools-ides//vscode-plugin/graphical-editor).
+ - For information on the next capability of the VS Code Ballerina extension, see [Graphical View](/v1-1/learn/vscode-plugin/graphical-editor).
- - For information on the VS Code Ballerina plugin, see [The Visual Studio Code Plugin](/v1-1/learn/tools-ides/vscode-plugin).
+ - For information on the VS Code Ballerina extension, see [The Visual Studio Code Extension](/v1-1/learn/vscode-plugin).